-The duration of activities under subparagraphs (a) and (b) shall be determined by aggregating the periods during which activities are carried on in a Contracting State by associated enterprises closely related enterprises, provided that the activities of such an associated enterprise a closely related enterprise in that Contracting State are connected with the activities carried on in that Contracting State by its associated enterprises closely related enterprise are carrying on concurrent activities shall be counted only once for the purpose of determining the duration of activities.
+The duration of activities under subparagraphs (a) and (b) shall be determined by aggregating the periods during which activities are carried on in a Contracting State by associated enterprises closely related enterprises, provided that the activities of such an associated enterprise a closely related enterprise in that Contracting State are connected with the activities carried on in that Contracting State by its associated enterprises closely related enterprises.
+The period during which two or more associated enterprises closely related enterprise are carrying on concurrent activities shall be counted only once for the purpose of determining the duration of activities.
 An enterprise shall be deemed to be associated with another enterprise if one participates directly or indirectly in the management, control or capital of the other, or the same person or persons participate directly or indirectly in the management, control or capital of both enterprises.